WE FIGHT FOR HOUSING JUSTICE ACROSS NEW YORK.

 The governor has had seven years to enact a housing agenda for the state.

-Seven legislative sessions and state budgets to address a humanitarian crisis that has grown exponentially under his watch.
+Seven legislative sessions and seven state budgets to address a humanitarian crisis that has grown exponentially under his watch.